OfficeDev/office-js-docs-pr/docs/outlook/sideload-outlook-add-ins-for-testing.md

 ## Sideload automatically

 If you created your Outlook add-in using the [Yeoman generator for Office Add-ins](../develop/yeoman-generator-overview.md), sideloading is best done through the command line on Windows.
-This will take advantage of our tooling and sideload across all of your supported devices in one command.
+This takes advantage of our tooling and allows you to sideload across all of your supported devices in one command.

 1. On Windows, open a command prompt and navigate to the root directory of your Yeoman generated add-in project.
 Run the command `npm start`.